 After the first phase of conversion, O’Brien estimates an annual cost savings of $21,470.

-Each year, the city will use the money saved on energy cost to continue the transition to LED in the next phase until all street lights in the city are converted.
+Cost savings in the first phase are maximized as the city will convert the highest wattage street lights first.
+However, the city intends to use the money saved on energy cost each year to help in continuing the transition to LED in the next phase until all street lights in the city are converted.

 With 1576 total street lights throughout the city, O’Brien anticipates total transition to happen within three years, if not sooner given incentive program rates.